BestTimesToVisit.com Logo

 safety

-Hulhumale is generally very safe, but like anywhere, it's wise to be aware of your surroundings, especially at night.
-Keep valuables secure and avoid walking alone in poorly lit areas.
-If you're heading out on a boat trip, always ensure your tour operator is reputable and has good safety equipment.
+Hulhumalé is generally very safe, but like anywhere, it's smart to be aware of your surroundings, especially at night.
+Keep your valuables secure and avoid walking alone in poorly lit areas.
+The local police are friendly and helpful if you need assistance.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.